gene-git/Arch-mkpkg/README.md

 *mkpkg_depends*.
 There are 2 ways to specify a trigger package - (1) a package name and (2) a package and a requirement about its version.

+  - *mkpkg_depends* is a list of packages which can trigger a rebuild
+     Each item in the list is either
+    (1) A package name
-  - *mkpkg_depends* lists those packages which trigger a rebuild whenever the install date is more recent than the last build time.
-If the item is a package name then this is strictly time based.
+        Rebuilds if the install date is more recent than the last build time

-    However, this can also be followed by a semantic version requirement.
+    (2) A package version requirement
         It can be an explicit version or a key word such as *major* which would then only trigger rebuild when the major version of that package was greater than that at the last build.
         More details are below.

+It can also use any file to trigger a build using *mkpkg_depends_file*.
+Typical use case for these might be files provided by the packager, rather than the source, which include things such as systemd unit files or pacman hook files or other package related items.

+This is useful to ensure packages build and work when other packages get updated.
-This is perhaps most useful for packages which statically link libraries, or when core build tools change and it's important to rebuild with the newer versions.
+It is also useful for packages which statically link libraries, or when core build tools change and it's important to rebuild with the newer versions.
 Do we really need to rebuild a package when tool chain changes?
-Sometimes yes; as an example whenever the toolchain is updated, I always rebuild my kernel packages and test.
-I also rebuild python when python's major.minor is larger than what was used for previous build.
+Sometimes yes; as an example whenever the compiler toolchain is updated, I always rebuild my kernel packages and test.

-Majority of packages are built against shared libraries which are usually less of a problem, but sometimes it may be relevant there as well; there are additional comments on this topic below.
+Majority of packages are built against shared libraries  but may be helpful there too; there are additional comments on this topic below.
+As an example, I rebuild my python applications when python's major.minor is larger than what was used for previous build.

-It can also use any file to trigger a build as well.
-Typically these might be files provided by the packager, not the source, such as systemd unit file for example.

 ## Whats New